Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 These are what I think to be the registers used by the Game Boy Camera...
 Images taken with these settings are very similar at least.

 ## Known bugs
 The registers are sometimes not transmitted correctly by the serial protocol for unknown reason.
 I must admit that bi-directionnal serial protocol between Arduino and GNU Octave was a real pain to code from scratch and there are still some mysteries to me.
-I suspect the GNU Octave implementation of serial protocol to have many bugs.
+I suspect the GNU Octave implementation of serial protocol to have some bugs.